 This plum compote is positively divine atop vanilla ice cream (or any ice cream for that matter).
-It’d also be a tasty topping over goat cheese like this recipe for a savory blueberry chutney.
+It’d also be a tasty topping over goat cheese as an appetizer like this recipe for a savory blueberry chutney.

 If your jury is still out on plums, I’m here to say that I understand.
 If you get them when they’re perfectly ripe and sweet, it’s wonderful.
 But so often – especially if you’re impatient like me – you get them a little tart and a little crunchy.